 For real-time stream processing, a rapidly growing use case for enterprises, speed, resiliency, and integration are key.
 Spark delivers on all those and is a core part of a streaming architecture, working together with ingestion tools like Apache Flume and real-time data serving frameworks like Impala.
 Cloudera was the first to integrate and support Spark in their platform and has dedicated the resources to enhance Spark, especially around enterprise-grade capabilities.

 To further advance real-time and streaming architectures, Cloudera has launched the Cloudera Accelerator Program.
 The Accelerator Program drives innovation across the Hadoop ecosystem and ensures customers always have access to the leading, integrated technologies.
 Cloudera will work with partners to certify innovative applications being built on proven frameworks, such as Spark and Impala, and will provide the resources and support needed to bring these differentiated solutions to market more quickly so customers can solve new and challenging use cases.
 The Cloudera Accelerator Program has already accepted many key partners looking to validate and support their exciting applications.
-More information on these partners can be found on the attached quote sheet.

 “Cloudera saw the value in Spark early, and we were the first to adopt Spark as part of our Hadoop platform—making it an integrated and supported component,” said Doug Cutting, chief architect, Cloudera.
 “We are continuously driving the roadmap for Spark and adding enterprise capabilities.
 As a result, our customers now have more diverse streaming use cases in production than all our competitors combined.
 With the Cloudera Accelerator Program, our customers will continue to have access to cutting-edge Spark applications to further expand the reach of their enterprise data hubs.”